 These are challenging times for newspapers, but The Globe and Mail has thrived by evolving its digital advertising models.
-It was an early adopter of programmatic advertising and was one of the first media organizations in Canada to feature ads delivered via real-time auctions.
+It was an early adopter of programmatic advertising and was one of the first media organisations in Canada to feature ads delivered via real-time auctions.
 In 2012, it established a private marketplace to offer advertisers a way to guarantee their ads would be adjacent to premium content.

-Over the last two years, the company has organized its digital ad sales strategy around Programmatic Guaranteed, which combines the automation and audience precision of real-time auctions with the safety and assurance of reserved ad buys.
+Over the last two years, the company has organised its digital ad sales strategy around Programmatic Guaranteed, which combines the automation and audience precision of real-time auctions with the safety and assurance of reserved ad buys.
 Now 75% of the company’s programmatic revenue derives from Programmatic Guaranteed ad buys brokered via Google Ad Manager.
-The strategic shift toward more guaranteed deals helped The Globe and Mail grow its programmatic revenue by 164% year over year in 2018.
+The strategic shift towards more guaranteed deals helped The Globe and Mail grow its programmatic revenue by 164% year over year in 2018.